Nation of Islam: Cultural impact

-The NOI has also been accused of antisemitism by groups like the Anti-Defamation League (ADL), an organization that has placed the group under surveillance, lobbied against it, and attempted to block its enterprises.
+Civil rights groups have also criticized the Nation; the NAACP's Roy Wilkins labeled it a "hate group", while the Southern Poverty Law Center accused it of promoting an "innate black superiority over whites" and having a "lengthy record of antisemitism, homophobia, and connections to prominent white supremacists".
+The NOI has also been accused of antisemitism by groups like the Anti-Defamation League, an organization that has placed the group under surveillance, lobbied against it, and attempted to block its enterprises.
 Four Jewish organizations withdrew their sponsorship of the Parliament of World Religions when it invited Farrakhan to speak, while Jewish student groups have picketed Farrakhan's speeches on university campuses.
 Far-right Jewish groups have gone further; the Jewish Defense League organized a 1985 "Death to Farrakhan" march, while the Jewish Defense Organization included Farrakhan on its kill list.